shigebeyond/jkmvc/doc/http/routing.md

 	req.directory;

 	// Can be used anywhere:
-	Request.current().action;
+	HttpRequest.current().action;
-	Request.current().controller;
+	HttpRequest.current().controller;
-	Request.current().directory;
+	HttpRequest.current().directory;
 ```

-All other keys specified in a route can be accessed via `Request::getRouteParameter(key)`:
+All other keys specified in a route can be accessed via `HttpRequest::getRouteParameter(key)`:

 ```
 	// From within a controller:
 	req.getRouteParameter('key_name');

 	// Can be used anywhere:
-	Request.current().getRouteParameter('key_name');
+	HttpRequest.current().getRouteParameter('key_name');
 ```

-The `Request.getRouteParameter(key, default)` method takes an optional second argument to specify a default return value in case the key is not set by the route.
+The `HttpRequest.getRouteParameter(key, default)` method takes an optional second argument to specify a default return value in case the key is not set by the route.
 If no arguments are given, all keys are returned as an associative array.

 For example, with the following route: